 Format: Each participant must write a response to the challenge question in the form of an email to the client that otherwise conforms to the specifications for submission to the Michigan Tax Lawyer.
 The response should be no more than 1,500 words.
 The response itself should not include author information, which will be separately included with the submission packet.
 The title of the response should be “Law Student Writing Challenge.”
 Participants are expected to draft their submission independently and without the assistance of others.

-Submissions: Participants will submit their paper via email to the Taxation Section’s Program Facilitator, Mary Owiesny, at firstname.lastname@example.org on or before April 15, 2019.
-The submission must be a single PDF document that includes (i) a cover sheet with the student’s name, law school and contact information, (ii) evidence of their enrollment at a Michigan law school, and (iii) their paper.
-Participants may submit papers in more than one category, but the Taxation Section reserves the right to limit the number of scholarships awarded to a single individual.
+Submissions: Participants must submit their response by email to the Taxation Section’s Program Facilitator, Mary Owiesny, at firstname.lastname@example.org on or before September 30, 2021.
+The submission must be a single PDF document that includes (1) a cover sheet with the student’s name, law school, and contact information, (ii) evidence of their enrollment at a U.S. law school and, if a non-Michigan law school, proof of employment or internship meeting the requirements for eligibility, and (3) their paper.

 Review process: The review process will be conducted by panels of the Taxation Section.
 The author’s identifying information will not be known by the reviewers during the review.
-Reviewers will award points to each entry based on, in no particular order, (i) substantive analysis, (ii) conciseness, (iii) format, (iv) writing style, and (v) originality.
-The selection of the top submissions shall be in the sole discretion of the Taxation Section.
+Reviewers will award points to each entry based on, in no particular order, (1) substantive analysis, (2) conciseness, (3) format, (4) writing style, and (5) originality.
+The selection of the top submissions will be in the sole discretion of the Taxation Section.